HansGoudey/Generative-Art-Research/README.md

 Change the location the data will be loaded from

     IMAGE_DIR = "E:\\Generative-Art-Research\\Images\\Messy Round Rects"

+The number and letters of the parameters are gathered from the first image the script reads, so it assumes uniformity of the images in the IMAGE_DIR.
 Change the output folder.
 The folder name is automatically created from these parameters:

     N_EPOCHS = 1
     RUN_ID = 302

+The PARAMETER_MAP variable is used to make one parameter equivalent to another.
+Just add another element to the dictionary to collapse two parameters.

 ### Run the Python File
 The results are left in the previously mentioned folder.